keeweb/keeweb/CONTRIBUTING.md

 ## Development

-We don't accept (and in forseeable future, we won't) anyone as a project collaborator directly.
+We don't accept (and in foreseeable future, we won't) anyone as a project collaborator directly.
 Instead, the code should be contributed via pull requests.
 To get started with development, take a look at these pages:
 - [Architecture](https://github.com/keeweb/keeweb/wiki/Architecture)
 - [Engineering](https://github.com/keeweb/keeweb/wiki/Engineering)